cmarikos/middleseat-data-analyst-test/README.md

 ## Overview

 This repo contains my completed work for the Middle Seat Data Analyst technical assessment.
-The project uses a dbt + Redshift stack to transform raw ActBlue and Shopify donation data into a standardized reporting layer for the Benito for President campaign.
+The project uses a dbt + Redshift stack to transform raw ActBlue and Shopify donation data into a standardized reporting layer for the Benito for President campaign, and create an [updated Data Studio client dashboard](https://lookerstudio.google.com/s/qPNAB911Fds).

 ---